The ability to use tongs and kiddie chopsticks is a pre-scissor skill, and the ability to use scissors is a pre-writing skill.

 Kids can also use tongs to increase challenge while stacking small blocks.
 (I’m thinking chopstick Jenga might be a fun challenge, too!)

 Be sure to check back later this week for a big list of ideas with lots of different ways to play with tongs/chopsticks to promote your child’s fine motor and pre-writing development.
+[Update: Here is the post with 50 fun ways to play with tongs!]

 Have fun!Want more handy tips and tricks to help the kids in your life?
 Then be sure to like Mama OT on Facebook, and follow on Twitter and Pinterest.
 Oh, and subscribe to Mama OT by clicking "Subscribe!" on the homepage so you can receive new posts via email and not miss out on all the great tips published here!